 Students who fail to meet the criteria for continued probation may be disqualified from ASU.
 Students who have been disqualified may attend summer sessions but not fall or spring sessions.

-Once readmitted, the student may be placed on academic probation for at least one semester.
+Once readmitted, the student will be placed on academic probation for at least one semester.
 Students on probation will have one semester to raise their cumulative or semester GPA to meet ASU academic good standing (2.00).
 Failure to do so will result in disqualification from the university.

 The ASU academic catalog is the governing source for all degree requirements.
 Students are expected to read the requirements for university general studies, college graduation and major degree requirements.
-Academic Success Specialist will provide guidance.

 The following students in the College of Integrative Sciences and Arts must receive advising clearance prior to course registration: